 Bridge between Bitcoin and PostgreSQL.

 Coinbridge connects the Bitcoin daemon (bitcoind) and a local PostgreSQL database.
-Listens for transaction confirmations and automatically updates a transactions table in your database.
+It listens for transaction confirmations and automatically updates a transactions table in your database.

 Includes a “payment” method which uses free, instant Bitcoin transfers between accounts in the same wallet, and standard Bitcoin transactions otherwise.
-Also includes a comprehensive wrapper for bitcoind/bitcoin-cli JSON-RPC functionality.
+Also includes a comprehensive wrapper for Bitcoin’s JSON-RPC functionality.

 Coinbridge has been tested with Bitcoin, but it should work for any altcoin that shares Bitcoin’s RPC command suite (i.e., most of them).
 To add a different coin, enter the new coin’s information into coinbridge/data/coins.json.
-For wallet listener functionality, you also need to create a coinbridge/newcoin-listen script with newcoind in place of bitcoind, and point the new coin’s walletnotify to this script in newcoin’s configuration file.
+For wallet listener functionality, you also need to create a coinbridge/newcoin-listen script with newcoin-cli (or newcoind) in place of bitcoin-cli, and point the new coin’s walletnotify to this script in newcoin’s configuration file.

 $ pip install coinbridge

 Depending on your system, compiling Bitcoin from scratch can be a headache.
 On Ubuntu, you can simply install bitcoind from the bitcoin PPA:

 $ apt-get install python-software-properties $ add-apt-repository ppa:bitcoin/bitcoin $ apt-get update $ apt-get install bitcoind